 Areas of expertise

-Tasnim Abderrahim was a visiting fellow with the Middle East and North Africa programme at the European Council on Foreign Relations.
-Her topics of focus ranged from migration in EU-North Africa relations to decentralisation and local governance and Tunisia’s external relations.
+Tasnim Abderrahim is a visiting fellow with ECFR’s Middle East and North Africa programme.
+Her work focuses on migration in the EU-North Africa region, decentralisation, local governance and Tunisia’s foreign relations.

 Introduction As the European Union strives to stem the flow of migrants across the Mediterranean, its policymakers have repeatedly identified North Africa as key to…